-As of 07/16/2018, it is not known if Boise City Housing Authority is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of 01/16/2022, it is not known if Boise City Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Boise City Housing Authority manages 1,232 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Boise City Housing Authority manages 1,220 active Housing Choice Vouchers.

 |Standard||Homeownership||Family Unification||Ported Out||VASH||Non-Elderly Disabled|